 We know why people use sleeping pills.
 As we mentioned, we know how important sleep is, but we’re also not blind to the sleeplessness epidemic hitting many people in this country.

 Many people are suffering from insomnia.
 Some people can’t sleep because of the chronic stress that they’re dealing with.
 This stress could come from anywhere.
 Some are dealing with stress because of work.
 Others are dealing with financial stress.
-A large number of people are having trouble sleeping because they bring their phones with them to bed, which keeps them up longer than they should be.

 People can take steps to improve sleep before it becomes a big problem and sleeping pills are necessary.

 The following are some things you could do:

 - Creating and sticking to a sleep schedule

 - Turn off electronics a half hour before sleep

 - Use a white noise machine to help drown out noise

 - Ensure your bedroom is dark